Duckov-Custom-Model/DuckovCustomModel/README_EN.md

   - Defaults to `["normal"]` when no tags are specified
   - The same sound file can be used for multiple scenarios
   - Sound file paths are specified in `Path`, relative to the model bundle folder
+- `SoundTagPlayChance` (optional): Sound tag playback probability configuration
+  - Dictionary type, where keys are sound tags (case-insensitive) and values are playback probabilities (0-100)
+  - When a sound with this tag is triggered, whether it plays is determined by the configured probability
+  - If not configured or probability is 0, always plays (default behavior)
+- `WalkSoundFrequency` (optional): Footstep trigger frequency per second when walking
+  - Used to control the playback frequency of footstep sounds when the character walks
+  - If not specified, will automatically use the original character's walk footstep frequency setting
+- `RunSoundFrequency` (optional): Footstep trigger frequency per second when running
+  - Used to control the playback frequency of footstep sounds when the character runs
+  - If not specified, will automatically use the original character's run footstep frequency setting

 ## Locator Points